abdisalanfirin/Security-101-/Symantec.md

 What was the top malicious email attachment type in 2018?
 ### Answer 36
 spam e-mails
+37% of all attachments were either .doc or .dot files.

 ### Question 37
 Which country had the highest email phishing rate?
 Which country had the lowest email phishing rate?
 ### Answer 37
-Canada has the highest phishing rate
+Saudi Arabia had the highest phishing rate and Poland had the lowest
-Saudi arabia has the lowest

 ### Question 38
 What is Emotet and how much did it jump in 2018?